-There is an encyclopedic number of Tahoe South trails, but we list four that fit a wide range of fitness levels, scenery desires and convenience.
+There is an encyclopedic number of Tahoe South trails, but we list trails that fit a wide range of fitness levels, scenery desires and convenience.
 Please remember there are no trash services.
 If you pack something in; pack it out!
 Dogs can accompany you on some trails as long as they are on a leash.
 There are no dog waste monitors so please don’t wrap your dog’s muck in plastic.

 Van Sickle Bi-State Park is an easy walk from many Stateline area properties and offers a variety of options that fit different ages, fitness levels and goals.
 There are a limited number of free parking spots available and improved toilets.
 There’s a fun photo op on the official “stateline” between California and Nevada on the paved road up to the trailhead.
 Many of the trails have beautiful Lake Tahoe views.
 One that offers especially good views is only about 20 minutes up the trail, a top huge boulders left over from the last glacial period.
 The reward for walking 45 minutes over switchbacks is rewarded with a small waterfall and for those that want the big up and down, Van Sickle is a connector to the Tahoe Rim Trail.